scippie75/arch_bto_17cl63/README.md

  * yay -Syu networkmanager network-manager-applet networkmanager-fortisslvpn-git
  * Add line to i3 config: exec --no-startup-id nm-applet

+## Pulseaudio
+ * yay -Syu pulseaudio alsa-utils (you may need to reboot for pulseaudio to work, you will probably want to wait)

 You should now be able to reboot and use wifi, but if you go on, you can make sure that i3 boots up nice